How Stamp Duty Is Calculated

 Stamp Duty Rates for Additional Property Purchases or Second Homes

-For additional property purchases or second homes, the Stamp Duty rate is higher and calculated as follows:
+For additional property purchases, Buy to Let or second homes, the Stamp Duty rate is higher and calculated as follows:

 No Idea When It Comes To Stamp Duty?